C++ Needs Better IO Facilities

 C++ is not well liked by a large number of non-C++ programmers.
-One of the arguments that has stood the test of time against C++ is the streams library.
-It's even a point of contention within the C++ community.
-The main arguments against the entire streams library are usually:
+One of the arguments that has stood the test of time against C++ is the iostreams library.
+It’s even a point of contention within the C++ community.
+The main arguments against the entire iostreams library can usually be summed up as:

-We're going to ignore that first bullet point, however, because it is entirely opinionated.
-Developers can argue about overloading operators and what should and should not be overloaded all day (and they usually do).
+We’re going to ignore that first bullet point however, because it has been argued to death and back.
+Developers can argue all day about overloading and what should and should not be overloaded (and they usually do)

-However, streams are (to say the least) less performant than their C stdio counterparts.
-Enough to warrant a variety of stackoverflow posts about it.
-Out of all the classes and interfaces in the C++ standard library, the streams library is the least modern (and indeed the one that received the least attention during the C++11 and C++14 revisions).
-Among these issues are inheritance, virtual functions, and a lack of user defined allocator support at type instantiation time.
-Out of all the C++ standard libraries, streams are the least C++, and arguably the most over-engineered.
-C++'s motto is “pay for what you use”, and a C++ programmer shouldn't have to pay such a heavy tax for something as simple as reading bytes from a file, string, or other resource.
+However, iostreams are (to say the least) less performant than their C stdio counterparts.
+Enough to warrant a variey of StackOverflow posts about it.
+Out of all the classes and interfaces in the C++ standard library, the iostreams library is the least modern (and indeed the one that received the least attention during the C++11 and C++14 revisions).
+Among these issues are inheritance, virtual functions, and a lack of user defined allocator support at type instantion time.
+Out of all the C++ standard libraries, iostreams are the least C++, and arguably the most over-engineered.
+C++’s motto is “pay for what you use”, and a C++ programmer shouldn’t have to pay such a heavy tax for something as simple as reading bytes from a file, string, or other resource.

 there is one issue that I have with C++ streams, it is that they do too much.